 Max is currently working on session work and is the guitarist for the Detroit rock band A War Within.
 A War Within has toured with bands such as Bless The Fall, The Word Alive, Ded, The Plot In You, and many others.
 Max looks forward to inspiring students, along with sharing his love and knowledge of music with them.
 He is a guitar teacher and bass guitar teacher at School of Rock Oak Park.

-Michael has been playing music for close to 10 years, and has roots in The Grateful Dead, Jimi Hendrix and Stevie Ray Vaughan, but loves all kinds of music genres, such as jazz, funk, rock, blues, classical, metal, folk, bluegrass and lots in between!
+Mike has been playing music for over nine years and has roots in The Grateful Dead, Jimi Hendrix, and Stevie Ray Vaughan, but loves all kinds of music genres, such as jazz, funk, rock, blues, classical, metal, folk, bluegrass and lots in between!
 He believes there is always more to learn when it comes to music and strives to keep improving as a musician and a teacher.
-We're very happy to have him!
-He is the Music Director at School of Rock Oak Park.

 Renée has been teaching music her whole life.
 Even as a child, she would share her passion for all things musical with everyone she knew, and couldn’t understand why everyone in her kindergarten class wasn’t familiar with the likes of Janis Joplin, Ray Charles, and Edith Piaf.
 Originally from Minneapolis, she graduated top of her class from a performing arts high school, then moved to Chicago to earn a BM in Music Education from DePaul University, and later, a MMEd from VanderCook College of Music.
 She taught in the classroom for nearly three decades, writing curriculum, training teachers, directing choirs and musicals, and providing beginner guitar and keyboard instruction.
 She is an experienced vocal coach with singers of all ages and backgrounds, and believes everyone can (and should!) be a singer, regardless of natural talent.
 A resident of Oak Park, Renée is very excited to work for School of Rock, and share her extensive knowledge of music history, composition, theory, vocal technique and musicianship with her students!